mufti11/white_dune/README_MSwindows.txt

 white_dune do not have a installation procedure.

-I you compile white_dune with 32 bit support, gt should run on all 32 bit windows versions from scratch (except early versions of Windows 95, which requires the installation of OpenGL first).
+If you compile white_dune with 32 bit support, it should run on all 32 bit windows versions from scratch (except early versions of Windows 95, which requires the installation of OpenGL first).